EthanBula/EthanBula/README.md

 ## 🔧 Mechanical Engineer | Asset Management | Data Analytics

 ### 📌 About Me
 I am a mechanical engineer with experience in reliability-centered maintenance (RCM) and failure modes and effects analysis (FMEA).
 I have advanced skills in data analysis applied to asset management.
 Currently, I am pursuing a postgraduate in Operations Management, where I have strengthened my knowledge in continuous improvement methodologies such as Lean Six Sigma and root cause analysis (RCA).
 On my GitHub, I upload the tools I have developed during my postgraduate to enhance asset management and operational efficiency.
-I am a mechanical engineer with experience in reliability-centered maintenance (RCM) and failure modes and effects analysis (FMEA).
-I have advanced skills in data analysis applied to asset management.
-Currently, I am pursuing a specialization in Operations Management, where I have strengthened my knowledge in continuous improvement methodologies such as Lean Six Sigma and root cause analysis (RCA).

 ### 💼 Professional Experience
 - **Mechanical Maintenance Engineer** at Termoflores (January 2024 – July 2024)